bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 So the covenant let's say is enforced by the fact that the lower threshold multisig does not have access to the keys of the N of N that is at the root.
 So they are stuck with using an N-Vault transaction that is basically what's enforced on-chain with an open vault in more complex ways because then you have multiple keys and to this N-Vault is presigned to cancel transactions and so the N-Vault basically sends the coins either immediately to a transaction set is clawed back to the initial line of N or after a delay to some funds managers that can then use them.
 In the meantime, a spending policy can be enforced by just broadcasting the canceled transaction.
-And it comes back to your initial question about how these spending policies can be enforced under Blackchain.
+And it comes back to your initial question about how these spending policies can be enforced under Blockchain.
 The answer is that we don't.
 We just let it delay with the pre-signed transaction or a covenant where we can enforce basically any spending policy whether it is a 2FA, whether it is a limited amount that can be spent per day, a whitelist, anything.
 And what's very limiting with using pre-signed transactions here is that you need to know that all your watchtowers that are enforcing your policies get your pre-signed transactions before you actually sign the N-Vault transaction, before you actually commit to being able to get the funds out of the vault, you need to know that you are going to have a way to get them back with the cash transactions.